Registered Manager- Children's Home

 • Job Requisition Number: 9879

-Having successfully recruited to the Registered Manager and Deputy Manager positions for our first two children’s homes, Gloucestershire is making excellent headway in realising our vision to establish a diverse range of local children’s homes.
-We are now preparing to open our third home and are therefore seeking applications from professionals who are passionate about leading the service and ensuring our most vulnerable children and young people cared for within the home receive appropriate services to enable them to achieve timely permanence.
+We are seeking applications from professionals who are passionate about leading the service and ensuring that our most vulnerable children and young people, cared for within the homes, receive appropriate services to enable them to achieve timely permanence.

 Reward and Support